Doraku/DefaultDocumentation/README.md

   - `Properties`: properties should have their own pages
   - `ExplicitInterfaceImplementations`: property and method explicit interface implementations should have their own pages
   - `Members`: equivalent to `Constructors, Events, Fields, Methods, Operators, Properties, ExplicitInterfaceImplementations`
+- `<DefaultDocumentationGeneratedAccessModifiers>`: members with which access modifiers should be generated, by default generate everything.
+You can give multiple values separated by a `,`.
+  - `Private`: generate documentation of `private` members.
+  - `Protected`: generate documentation of `protected` members.
+  - `Internal`: generate documentation of `internal` members.
+  - `Public`: generate documentation of `public` members.
+  - `ProtectedInternal`: generate documentation of `protected internal` members.
+  - `PrivateProtected`: generate documentation of `private protected` members.
 - `<DefaultDocumentationLinksOutputFile>`: where to generate the links file, see [Extern links](#Links), empty by default and does not generate the links file.
 - `<DefaultDocumentationLinksBaseUrl>`: the base url to use for the links file, see [Extern links](#Links).
 - `<DefaultDocumentationExternLinksFiles>`: the list of links files separated by `|` to use when generating the documentation, see [Extern links](#Links).
 You can use pattern, ex: `.\myfolder\*.txt`.